kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-1b.md

 ### Connect guilder edge cluster with its mailbox workspace

-The following command will (a) create, in the mailbox workspace for guilder, an identity and authorizations for the edge syncer and (b) write a file containing YAML for deploying the syncer in the guilder cluster.
+The following command will (a) create, in the mailbox workspace for guilder, an identity and authorizations for the Kubestellar-syncer and (b) write a file containing YAML for deploying the syncer in the guilder cluster.